ericelliott/autodux/README.md

 This library is still in the idea phase.
 Please check it out and file any issues you encounter.

+### Known Issues

+* Currently requires ES6 features.
+Should work great in any modern evergreen browser, but has no support for old browsers (e.g., IE).

 ## Install

 ```